rossdrucker/big-data-bowl-2022/README.md

 └── README.md                        # README for repository
 ```

-**Note**: Per the competitions [official rules](https://www.kaggle.com/c/nfl-big-data-bowl-2022/rules), the data cannot be published outside of the competition, and any external data must be made publicly available to all participants.
+**Note**: Per the competition's [official rules](https://www.kaggle.com/c/nfl-big-data-bowl-2022/rules), the data cannot be published outside of the competition, and any external data must be made publicly available to all participants.
 The `data-raw/` directory above contains the publicly available data provided in the competition, as well as a file used to color plots in accordance with team colors.

 ## Author